 The CARES harness stands for Child Aviation Restraint System.
 It is a safety harness designed only for airplanes.
 It works together with the airplane lap belt to add upper-body protection.

 The Federal Aviation Administration (FAA) approves CARES for airplane travel.
-It helps protect children during taxi, takeoff, landing, and turbulence.
+As a CARES airplane safety harness, it helps protect children during taxi, takeoff, landing, and turbulence.
 However, it cannot be used in cars.
 It is made only for airplane seats.

-Parents often choose CARES when their child is too big for an infant seat but still needs extra safety support.
+Parents often choose CARES when their child is too big for an infant seat but still needs extra safety support during flights.

 Quick Answer: Who Should Use the CARES Harness?